 Once you get good at reading the price action context in real time, you can also trail your stop and reduce your risk as the trade progresses.
 Almost every professional trader will reduce risk as their trades advance.

-Very few will look at it as a hell or high-water scenario, which is what you are saying when you use set and forget as your method.
+Very few will look at it as a hell or high-water scenario, which is what you are saying when you use a set and forget trading strategy as your method.

 The other scenario is below.

 #2: If after exhausting all other methods of managing your trades (taking profits and adjusting your stop), and the ONLY baseline method which showed profitability, then you’d be a decent candidate for the set and forget method.

 This one is pretty straight forward, and the risk of ruin needs to support your decision.
 Without it, you could have the numbers working entirely against you without even knowing it.